sunnya97/ethereum-developers-guide/events-and-logs.md

 ###### [Events Example Contract](https://github.com/ethchange/smart-exchange/blob/master/lib/contracts/SmartExchange.sol) \[Exercise\]

-This basic contract uses fires event based on which of its functions are called.
+This basic contract triggers an event based on which of its functions are called.
 Make sure you understand what is going on.
-Bonus, try to see if you can figure out what the contract does!
+As a bonus, try to see if you can figure out what the contract does!